 Orthobiologics is used to describe regenerative agents used to treat orthopedic and musculoskeletal disorders.
 This includes PRP (platelet-rich plasma) and BMAC (bone marrow aspirate concentrate).

 Orthobiologics, such as PRP and BMAC, can be used to treat a diverse range of orthopedic and sports injuries, both acute and chronic.
-This includes potentially repairing damaged tissues such as muscle, tendons, ligaments and cartilage, as well as reducing osteoarthritic pain and improving function.
+This includes potentially repairing damaged tissues such as muscle, tendons, ligaments, and cartilage, as well as reducing osteoarthritis pain and improving function.

 Our bodies have an innate ability to heal themselves, but conventional medicine has traditionally been aimed at rushing this process, leading to a suboptimal repair.
 What we now realize, is that with a little redirection, we can queue the body to do what it is designed to do.

 This is accomplished by taking the healing growth factors which naturally exist in our body’s blood and bone marrow, concentrating them and placing them in the injured area.
 The cells then change the environment into one which optimizes healing with a more native cell type.
 Of course, the concentration of the different types of cells must be carefully determined by the regenerative medicine specialist, as each location and type of injury requires specific formulation.

 Regenerative medicine is defined as the process of replacing or “regenerating” human cells, tissues, or organs to restore or establish normal function.
 This growing area of medicine seeks to put the body’s own repair mechanisms to work healing damaged tissues and organs.

 At Orthopedic Associates of Long Island, we focus on two proven regenerative therapies for treating orthopedic and musculoskeletal disorders: platelet-rich plasma (PRP) and bone marrow aspirate concentrate (BMAC).